...

 Ⓒ 秋保神社

-If you have a competition or anything you want to win, make sure you visit Akiu Shrine (秋保神社).
+If you have a competition or anything you want to win, make sure you visit Akiu Shrine.
 The shrine erected in the early Heian period has been a popular shrine to pray for victory.
-In recent years, starting with the famous Japanese figure skater Hanyu Yuzuru, Akiu Shrine has become a pilgrimage spot for sports players and athletes to prepare for upcoming events.
+In recent years, starting with the famous Japanese figure skater Hanyu Yuzuru, Akiu Shrine has become a pilgrimage site for athletes preparing for upcoming events.

 The shrine also has a few interesting rituals you can participate in/perform.
 For more information, please refer to our article on Akiu Shrine!